ricky-davis/AstroLauncher/README.md

 6. Keeps a log of everything in the logs folder
 7. Auto Restart every X hours
 8. Backup Retention for X hours
-9. Web Interface w/ login to monitor server data, force saves and restarts
+9. Web Interface w/ login to monitor server data, force saves and restarts, and manage users (kick, ban, whitelist, admin)

 ## TODO

-1. Build out Web Interface to have more management functions, including ban, kick, whitelist, and promote player
+1. Detect servers running on same port
+2. Refactor error handling to be more verbose

 ## INI File options